andreasvarga/MatrixPencils.jl/README.md

 * **rmkstruct**  Determination of the Kronecker structure and infinite pole-zero structure.
 * **rmzeros**  Computation of the finite and infinite zeros using structured pencil based linearization.
 * **rmzeros1**  Computation of the finite and infinite zeros using linear pencil based structured linearization.
-* **rmpoles**  Computation of the infinite poles using structured pencil based linearization.
+* **rmpoles**  Computation of the finite and infinite poles using structured pencil based linearization.
-* **rmpoles1**  Computation of the infinite poles using linear pencil based structured linearization.
+* **rmpoles1**  Computation of the finite and infinite poles using linear pencil based structured linearization.
 * **rmrank**  Determination of the normal rank.

 A complete list of implemented functions is available